gbauza3destinee/gbauza3destinee/README.md

   </center>

-# Hi 🚀 I’m Des!
+# Hi 💫 I’m Des!
 I am an aspiring Non Binary programmer born and raised in New York City.
 I love making programs, and working remotely with my sidekick bunny- who reminds me to eat my greens🥬.

-**I am excited to participate in the ever expanding field of tech.
-My goal is to meet any problem with confidence and put myself into new experiences, so I can produce smarter, cleaner and more optimized solutions with my code. **
+I am excited to participate in the ever expanding field of tech.
+My goal is to meet any problem with confidence and put myself into new experiences, so I can produce smarter, cleaner and more optimized solutions with my code.